open-contracting/standard/standard/docs/en/02_key_concepts/04_identifiers.md

 The following are examples of valid OCIDs:

-> ocds-a2ef3d01-1594121
+> ocp1-a2ef3d01-1594121

-> ocds-df4534dg-eu-192301-2009
+> ocp1-df4534dg-eu-192301-2009

 ### Prefix agency

-This defaults to ‘ocds’.
-During the current stage of OCDS development, Open Contracting is the only organisation issuing valid prefixes.
+This defaults to ‘ocp1’.
+During the current stage of OCDS development, the Open Contracting Partnership is the only organisation issuing valid prefixes.
 In future, other organisations may be able to issue prefixes, and a codelist of approved prefix agencies will be incorporated into the standard.

 ### Registered prefix